un01s/code-exercises/notes-array.md

 All the code in C++ uses vector instead of array in LeetCode.
 Though vector is based on array, they are different.

+### array

+* built-in language construct
+* a continuous, indexable sequence of the same-type elements
+* fixed size (no resize), compile-time constant unless allocated dynamically
+* the storage space is scoped
+* if dynamically allocated, deallocate them explicitly, atomic allocation

+### vector

+* a template class
+* c++ only contruct
+* implemented as a dynamic array, changeable

 ## notes on 02-array006.cpp [54 spiral matrix](https://leetcode.com/problems/spiral-matrix/)

 Before this problem, all the solutions are from others.
 This code is all by myself.